rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_mongo_db/README.rst

 The mapping between DDS and MongoDB select in this example consists of the following
 items:

-- A DDS `domain` maps into a single database.
-Domain in this context does not reflect a single domain ID but instead a cohesive system domain, which may be comprised of one or more domain IDs,
+- A DDS `domain` maps into a single `Database`, whose name is arbitrary and user provided.
+  Domain in this context does not reflect a single domain ID but instead a cohesive system domain, which may be comprised of one or more domain IDs.

-- A DDS `Topic` maps
+- A DDS `Topic` maps into a single database `Collection`, whose name is the actual name of the `Topic`.

+- `Topic` samples map into individual `Document` objects.
+An object for a sample always contains two top-level members: a ``data`` item that contains the user data (whose content depends on the actual user-defined type) and an ``info`` item that contains the associated metadata (``SampleInfo``).

 Adapter Architecture
 --------------------